LiamEdwards931/JavascriptProject/README.md

   - the basics of it are: a timer will count up to the interval and push an enemy into the empty array when it does so.
   - the update method triggers in the class we created for the enemy that deletes the enemy once it has left the 0 co-ordinate of X
 - This is also repeated for the meat objects.

+## Parallax background

+- Created the background with a class constructor.
+- Declared to images in the draw() function.
+    - image 1 with the original ratio.
+    - image 2 with the same ratio but it's x position is after image 1
+- In the update() function I add the speed to x position of image 1 to make it move to left screen to create the visual of the background moving
+- I reset the position of image 1 when image 2 hits the 0 co-ordinate of X

 ## Main game loop